Tehnix/cred-client/README.md

 For a more full example, see the `example.py` file.
-The following will be a superficial rundown of the example.
+The following will be a superficial rundown.
 First we subclass the `cred.client.ClientBase` class,